OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

 ### Testing the fallback path

-To test the fallback authorization path, force the SSO path to fail with the following steps:
+To test the fallback authorization path, force the SSO path to fail with the following steps.

 1. Add the following code to the very top of the `getDataWithToken` method in the HomeES6.js file.